revolsys/ca.bc.gov.open.cpf/src/site/markdown/install.md

 The CPF applications are deployed to a J2EE application server or servlet container.
 To deploy to a J2EE Servlet container the individual wars are deployed to the J2EE Servlet container.

-Deployment is currently supported on [Tomcat &gt; 7.x](http://tomcat.apache.org).
+Deployment is currently supported on [Tomcat > 8.x](http://tomcat.apache.org).
 CPF may work with other J2EE Servlet or application contains but this has not been tested.

-For Tomcat 7.x you will need to add a user account in the manager-script role to deploy the web applications to the tomcat contained.
+For Tomcat 8.x you will need to add a user account in the manager-script role to deploy the web applications to the tomcat contained.
 If a user does not exist edit the `tomcat-users.xml` file in the tomcat conf directory.